martintripoloni/CompleteExample/README.md

 * Modify the databse to allow for the storage of students' historical grades.
 * Setup a postman collection that calls each one of the endpoints.

+# Notes to the evaluator

+## Prerequisites
+* Run the script -> Solution Items -> CreateEnrollmentHistoryTableAndTrigger.sql

+This script will create a new table and a trigger to achieve the stretch goal: Modify the databse to allow for the storage of students' historical grades.

+* Import the Postman Environment -> Solution Items -> Eyrus Challenge.postman_environment.json

+* Import the Postman Collection -> Solution Items -> Eyrus Challenge.postman_collection.json

+This script will create a new table and a trigger to achieve the stretch goal: Setup a postman collection that calls each one of the endpoints.